roberttidey/LightwaveRF/README.md

 Although Raspberry python works it is consuming all the CPU.
 This is because the PIGPIO python i/f adds a lot of overhead and the RX receiver has background noise transitions all the time.
 Working on optimisation strategies.

+Updated 21 Jan 2015
+There is now a c++ version which runs on Raspberry directly linked to PIGPIO.
+This is much more efficient than using th epigpio python interface and CPU usage is now very low (< 7%).
+A simple test c program is included but it should also be possible to make a version which runs in the background and makes the Lightwave messages available via FIFO pipes.